 We all live in a sea of media voices today and it is easy to drowned amid the waves of popular opinion without encountering ideas that actually inform us or make us think.
 My work is an honest effort to seek the truth and poke holes in wrong answers that are too readily accepted.
 I am a particularly vocal critic of conspiracy theories, hyperbolic rhetoric (be it “Bush is Hitler” or “Obama is Hitler”) and the perpetual “crisis” mentality that dominates so many public conversations today.
 Because if everything is a crisis, then nothing is a crisis, and we can’t make any intelligent distinctions about the dangers or opportunities we face.

 The cover photo for my blog was taken from an actual 1895 train wreck in Paris, France.
 I realize it was a tragic event for the people who were killed at the time but now, well over a century later, I find some humor in the idea that the conductor might emerge from the rubble and exclaim, “This must be the place.”
 I also like the fact that 1895 marks the birth of cinema, when the Lumiere brothers had their first paid screening of short films, coincidentally, in Paris.
 The blog name, however, had nothing to do with train crashes or movies when I first borrowed it from the Talking Heads song, “This must be the place;” I just really like the song and thought it would be a good blog name.

 Want to book a speaking engagement or interview?
-Want to hire me for video work, writing, VO, or propose a collaboration?
-Have a question or something you need to get off your chest that you don’t want to post in the public comments section?
+Want to hire me for video of voice over work, or propose a collaboration?
+Have a question or something you need to get off your chest that you don’t want to post as a public comment?